slatedocs/slate/source/includes/_elixir.md

   A Scout account is required. <a href="https://apm.scoutapp.com/users/sign_up" target: '_blank'>Signup here</a>.
 </aside>

 Tailored instructions are provided within our user interface.
-General instructions:
+General instructions for a Phoenix 1.3+ app:

 <div class="install">